 - Photos or videos

-- Areas affected inside and outside
+- Show areas affected inside and outside

-- When the damage occurred
+- Provide the date & time the damage occurred

 Faster reporting, with documentation, typically leads to faster inspections, approvals, and repairs.

-4. Call a Licensed Roofing Contractor You Can Trust
+4. Call a Licensed Roofing Contractor You Can Trust for Emergency Roof Repairs

 - Hidden structural damage